-- Enable up to 25,000m3 of excess soil at a class 2 site at one time, increased from the current amount of 10,000m3 - Replace Director's notification with requiring the filing of a notice on the Excess Soil Registry if accepting greater than 2,000m3 of dry excess soil (instead of the current requirement to notify a Director for any Class 2 site) - Amending clause a) of the definition of Class 2 soil management sites to include a property owned or controlled by a public body, enabling public bodies to lease properties for the purpose of operating a Class 2 site
+- Enable up to 25,000m3 of excess soil at a class 2 site at one time, increased from the current amount of 10,000m3 Increase further.
+Exemptions for large scale projects? - Replace Director's notification with requiring the filing of a notice on the Excess Soil Registry if accepting greater than 2,000m of dry excess soil (instead of the current requirement to notify a Director for any Class 2 site) - Amending clause a) of the definition of Class 2 soil management sites to include a property owned or controlled by a public body, enabling public bodies to lease properties for the purpose of operating a Class 2 site